How to Hang a Christmas Wreath: 3 Easy Methods

 It's not the holiday season until you've hung the Christmas wreath with care.
 Christmas wreaths are a staple of the holiday season, providing customizable decorations that are gorgeous inside and outside the home.
-There are special tricks for hanging Christmas wreaths throughout your home, and we have a few no-fail secrets to help you hang your wreath damage-free!
-Also, check out our creative Christmas wreath ideas to upgrade your classic evergreen decoration.
+Hanging a wreath is an easy way to instantly create a gorgeous holiday front porch scene, but there are a few tips you should know before decorating the front door.

 One of the simplest (and prettiest) ways to hang a wreath is with a band of ribbon that matches your wreath or décor.
 It’s quick and easy to do, and since you don’t need to attach a hook or nail to the door, it leaves your door in perfect condition.
-The first thing to do is choose the right ribbon: Your best bet for a ribbon that's strong, durable, and makes a statement is thick satin ribbon.
+The first thing to do is choose the right ribbon: Your best bet for a ribbon that's strong, durable, and makes a statement is thick satin ribbon ($6, Amazon).
 To avoid a droopy look, hang your wreath in the top half of your door and center it at eye level.
 Here’s an easy method that works on most wood doors:

 If you want to use ribbon to hang your wreath but your door is made of metal or fiberglass and you’re not able to add staples to the top of the door, you can still hang your wreath with a ribbon.

 - Determine where you want the wreath to sit on the door to gauge the wreath’s hang height.
 Hold the wreath in place and measure the distance from the inside of the top edge of the wreath to the top of the door, but also measure the top edge of the door (how deep is it).

 - Cut a length of ribbon that is twice the measured height and door depth, plus 12 inches.